-Bart's 33 year business career includes 20 years experience in the management period of 7 years was the CEO of Lucent Technologies in Australia and Asia Pacific.
+Bart's 33 year business career includes 20 years experience in the management consulting industry and 13 years as a leader in the IT and telecommunications industries.
+He was the CEO of Asurion Australia, a partner of Bain & Co, and for a period of 7 years was the CEO of Lucent Technologies in Australia and Asia Pacific.
 He holds a Bachelor of Commerce (Hons) Degree and qualified as a Chartered Accountant in 1982.
 He is also a graduate member of the Australian Institute of Company Directors.
-Bart joined the board in July 2014 and is Chairman of the Audit and Risk Management Committee and a member of the Corporate
+Bart joined the board in July 2014 and is Chairman of the Audit and Risk Management Committee and a member of the Corporate Governance, Nomination and Remuneration Committee.